nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### Why (did you write this)?

 There are several programs around for making a Bib(La)Tex entry out of an arXiv entry.
-However, all the ones I found have issues: URLs are displayed twice, author names are not handled correctly (see below), no BibLaTeX support, “arXiv” in the journal field where it doesn’t belong, etc. I had been using a [homemade Perl script](https://github.com/nidrissi/dotfiles/blob/master/local/bin/arxiv.pl) for a long time, but it lacked some features and not as easily usable.
+However, all the ones I found have issues: URLs are displayed twice, author names are not handled correctly (see below), no BibLaTeX support, "arXiv" in the journal field where it doesn't belong, etc. I had been using a homemade Perl script for a long time, but it lacked some features and not as easily usable.
 So, I wrote this.

 ### How (does it work)?

-It is mainly written in JavaScript, using React, Redux (+ React Redux & Redux Toolkit), React Router, the Bootstrap framework, and FontAwesome for the icons.
+It is mainly written in TypeScript, using React, Redux (+ React Redux & Redux Toolkit), React Router, the Bootstrap framework, and FontAwesome for the icons.

 ### Where (is it hosted)?

-This website is currently hosted on Amazon Web Services (S3 + CloudFront), which costs me a few cents per month.
-The source is hosted on GitHub and the website is automatically built and uploaded to S3 using GitHub actions, which is free.
+This website is currently hosted on AWS, which costs me a few cents per month.
+The source is hosted on GitHub and the website is automatically built and uploaded to S3 using GitHub actions, which is free for public repositories.

 ### What license is this program?